ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/session-state.md

 ## Actions

-Actions are similar to mutations, the differences being that:
+Actions are simple JavaScript functions just like mutations, the differences being that:

 - Instead of mutating the state, actions commit mutations.
 - Actions can contain arbitrary asynchronous operations.